 For immediate downloads, you earn US$1 for small sizes files and US$2.50 for extra-large images.
 On credit downloads, you get 50 cents and US$2.50, respectively.

-Its user-friendly features are what make it easier for you to sell photography online as it has many potential buyers who love convenience.
+Its user-friendly features make it easier for you to sell photography online as it has many potential buyers who love convenience.
 Also, you may take up custom projects on behalf of Canva whenever they are available.

 Etsy charges 20 cents on each image you upload and 3.5% of the sale price.
 You can learn along while selling your work as Etsy teaches you how to set prices, how to market, and strategies to brand yourself to increase sales.

-Fotomoto doesn’t sell photos online on its website but it enables you to sell images on your website using its widget.
+Fotomoto doesn’t sell photos online on its website, but it enables you to sell images on your website using its widget.
 Once you install it, it’ll sell them for you.

 With this, you’re not required to take care of all the selling and marketing processes you do on other platforms.
 Instead, you can invest that time in clicking more images and editing them.

 You can either stick to one kind of niche or go for many.
 But, whatever you choose, try to be consistent with it.
 This doesn’t give you instant results but highly affects your career path in the long run.